Weekly Update

 and look out an process workflow explanation.
 Which comes forth with the idea of an

-profiler for the bot process, I’ve opted for the cProfiles
+profiler for the bot process, I’ve opted for the cProfiles as it

 attends to our necessities and have a better usage in my opinion, so the basic alteration made can be seen with this